reaper699/lisk-docs/APIReference.md

 {
   "success": true,
   "ids": [
-    "ids of dapps"
+    "array of dapp ids"
   ]
 }
 ```

 ### Uninstall dapps
-Will uninstall dapp from your node.
+Uninstalls a dapp by id from the requested node.

 POST `/api/dapps/uninstall`

 **Request**
 ```
 {
-  "id": "id of dapp"
+  "id": "dapp id to uninstall"
 }
 ```
 **Response**